-State Trust Lands will eventually be considered privately owned because the Arizona State Land Department is planning to maximize revenue by the sale or lease of these lands.
+State Trust Lands are held in trust for 13 designated beneficiaries.
+The land, managed by the Arizona State Land Department, is the asset that funds the Trust.
+State Trust Land that is suitable for development may ultimately be sold for development and leased for grazing, agricultural and/or mineral uses as an interim revenue-generation and land management tool.
+While State Trust Land may be used for recreation via a Recreation Permit, it should not be considered a permanent open space asset unless acquired or leased for that purpose.
 Currently, these lands are temporary and unprotected viewsheds unless steps are taken toward conservation.
 Several state referendums have been introduced in recent years, without success, to allow state lands to be more easily preserved as open space.
 Citizen efforts to address open space concerns statewide affect Prescott due to the many acres of nearby Arizona State Trust Lands.